sshmaxime/solidity-sandbox/README.md

 ## Network

 Here, `Network.sol` is the entry point of the network and also its registry.
 It's behind a proxy.
-It will be named Network and "NetworkAddress" is the address of the proxy.
+It will be named Network.

-Network imports the Registry and RegistryDirectory contracts.

 Network is meant to be the entrypoint to the system's main functionnalities.
+It imports the Registry.

-Registry is keeping addresses of each contracts in our network.
+The Registry is keeping addresses of each contracts in our network.
+It imports the NetworkRegistryDirectory.

-RegistryDirectory is simply keeping track of every addresses of our NetworkComponent as a set of constants.
+NetworkRegistryDirectory is simply keeping track of every addresses of our NetworkComponent as a set of constants.

-NetworkComponent is any contract that plays a part on the Network.
-NetworkComponent constructor needs the `NetworkAddress` (as it is also the Registry).
+NetworkComponent serve as base contract for any contract that plays a part on the Network.
+It needs the Network address to be provided.
+It provides an `addressOf` methods and any other methods that any NetworkComponents should have.

-### Workflow
+## Workflow

 The workflow would be as follow.

 -> Deploy the proxy (Proxy + Admin + Network (Implementation Contract))

--> Deploy a NetworkComponent with the `NetworkAddress`.
+-> Deploy a NetworkComponent and pass it the proxy address when deploying.

-## Tests
+## Deploy & Upgrade in scripts

+> Deploy & Upgrade for test are in the test file and are easy enough to understand without explanation.

+In `./scripts/` there is two scripts, `deploy` and `upgrade`.

+Start the hardhat test chain: `yarn hhnode`

+Deploy the proxy and other: `yarn test-deploy` and get the proxy address given by the script.

+Upgrade the implementation contract by replacing PROXY_ADDRESS with the address you get in the previous step in `./scripts/upgrade.ts`.

+Then upgrade the proxy with the new implementation contract: `yarn test-upgrade`.

+Done ✨✨✨